 Men's Classic Physique Guidelines

 Men's Classic Physique consists two parts: Group Comparisons and Individual Presentations.
-Competitors wear black pandex shorts.
+Competitors wear plain black spandex shorts (no branding or logos are permitted).
 An example is shown below (available from SuitsByAmy.com).
-Competitors must be age 14 or over and cannot participate in any other categories at the same show.
+Competitors must be age 16 or over.
+Competitors under 18 must have parental consent.
+Competitors cannot participate in any other categories at the same show.

 Judging for OCB Men's Classic Physique takes four elements into account: ample muscularity (size), good definition (leanness) but not to the extreme, symmetry, and presentation (ability to display development during posing in the group comparisons).
 The targeted look is a little less extreme than in Men’s Bodybuilding.